2024 Solar Incentives Guide for Oak Ridge, TN - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC was renewed and increased in scope after the passage of the Inflation Reduction Act in August 2022.
-It's also now called the Clean Energy Credit.
-Homeowners can now receive a credit of 30% of the total costs of solar system installation for projects that began after January 1, 2022, and will be finished by the end of 2032.
-The percentage will then decrease on a yearly basis until the Clean Energy Credit expires in 2035.
-Starting in 2023, the expansion to the program will also make claiming credit for energy storage systems easier than ever before.
+The Inflation Reduction Act, passed in August 2022, expanded and extended the ITC (as well as retitling it the Clean Energy Credit).
+Homeowners can now receive a credit of 30% of the total solar system installation costs for projects started after January 1, 2022, and completed before the end of 2032.
+The percentage will then decrease annually until the Clean Energy Credit ends in 2035.
+Starting in 2023, the expansion to the program will also make it easier to get credit for energy storage systems.

 State & Local Solar Incentives